Gurbanguly Berdimuhamedow

-Like his predecessor, Berdimuhamedow heads an authoritarian regime and is the subject of a cult of personality.
+Like his predecessor, Berdimuhamedow headed an authoritarian regime and is the subject of a cult of personality.
 Rights groups have described Turkmenistan under Berdimuhamedow as one of the most repressive countries in the world, accusing Berdimuhamedow, his relatives, and his associates of possessing and exercising unlimited power over all aspects of public life.

-Berdimuhamedow stepped down as president on 19 March 2022, being succeeded by his son, Serdar, who won a snap election deemed as neither free nor fair.
+Berdimuhamedow stepped down as president on 19 March 2022, being succeeded by his son, Serdar, who won a snap election deemed as neither free nor fair, making Turkmenistan the first Central Asian country to be ruled by a dynastic system in modern times.
 The People's Council was subsequently re-formed as the country's top leadership body in January 2023, with Serdar then reappointing his father as its chairman and granting him the title "National Leader of the Turkmen People".

 Early years

-Berdimuhamedow was born on 29 June 1957 in Babarap, in what is now Gökdepe District, Ahal Province, to Mýalikguly Berdimuhamedowiç Berdimuhamedow (1932–2021) and Ogulabat Atayevna Kurrayeva.
+Berdimuhamedow was born on 29 June 1957 in Babarap, in what is now Gökdepe District, Ahal Province, to Mälikguly Berdimuhamedowiç Berdimuhamedow (1932–2021) and Ogulabat Kürräýewna Kürräýewa (1937–2023).
 He is the only son in a family of six children.
 Berdimuhamedow’s father worked as a senior Interior Ministry officer in a prison guard detachment.
 He retired as a colonel of police.
-His grandfather, Berdimuhamed Annaýew, was a local teacher who served in the Red Army during World War II as part of the 748th Rifle Regiment of the 206th Rifle Division of the 2nd Ukrainian Front.
+Berdimuhamedow's grandfather, Berdimuhamed Annaýew, was a local teacher who served in the Red Army during World War II as part of the 748th Rifle Regiment of the 206th Rifle Division of the 2nd Ukrainian Front.
 In September 1943, his unit was one of the first to cross the Dnieper River.
 He was later killed in the 1948 Ashgabat earthquake.